Resource Saving via Ensemble Techniques for Quantum Neural Networks: Conclusion

 Overall, our results suggest that ensembles of quantum neural network models can be a promising avenue for the development of practical quantum machine learning applications on NISQ devices, both from a performance and resource usage perspective.
 A careful evaluation of the trade-offs between model complexity, performance, quantum resources available and explainability may be necessary to make an informed decision.

 In a future work, we plan to further investigate the relationship between ensembles and quantum noise, which is a key consideration when developing quantum neural network models.
-Our findings could potentially contribute to the development of more efficient and accurate quantum machine learning algorithms, which could have significant implications for real-world applications.
+In addition, it would be relevant to discuss how our proposed approach compares to classical ensembles for real-world applications; it would contribute to a more comprehensive and insightful understanding of the potential advantages and limitations of our approach.
+To sum up, our findings could potentially contribute to the development of more efficient and accurate quantum machine learning algorithms, which could have significant implications for real-world applications.